Beal-Smith rushes for 3 TDs, Wake Forest eases past Campbell

 Campbell: The Camels dropped to 0-8 all-time against FBS competition, including the four losses this season.
 Campbell dropped those games this year by an average of 26.5 points, beginning with a one-point setback at Georgia Southern.

 Wake Forest: The Demon Deacons have returned two interceptions for touchdowns this season after Keith’s runback.

-In three games, Wake Forest’s defense has compiled four interceptions, while the Demon Deacons have yet to throw an interception.
+“All I could think about in my head was ‘Don’t drop this ball,’ ” Keith said.
+“Guys don’t only want to create turnovers, but want to score touchdowns.”

 UP NEXT